Fast, Affordable Online Master's Degrees & Campus Programs

 These figures signal big challenges for those who have yet to earn a graduate degree – and not just entry level professionals.
-As SNHU student Lisa Kpotie can attest, even seasoned job seekers with years of experience need continued education to go further.
+As SNHU graduate Lisa Kpotie '16 can attest, even seasoned job seekers with years of experience need continued education to go further.

 “I started to realize that in order to be more marketable in my field, I needed to go back to school,” she said.
 Now, thanks to the MS Accounting degree program at SNHU, she’s taken her career to the next level.